The saturation number of $C_6$: Proof of Theorem

-In the following, we define the functions at the first stage.
-For any vertex uninvolved in the definition of $g_i$, the values of $g_i$ remain unchanged.
-For $x\in V(G)$, we call $x$ as $j$-vertex if $g(x)=j$; $j^+$-vertex if $g(x)\ge j$. \begin{defn} \begin{enumerate}[(1)]
+In the following, we define the {charge functions} at the first stage. {For any vertex $x$ uninvolved in the definition of $g_i$, $g_i(x)$ is still equal to $g_{i-1}(x)$}.
+In the following, for $x\in V(G)$, we call $x$ as $j$-vertex if $g(x)=j$; $j^+$-vertex if $g(x)\ge j$. \begin{defn} \begin{enumerate}[(1)]